This is Part II of our two-installment blog post answering common questions about insurance claims bad faith. Click here to read Part I.

 The loss of a home, family member, or business can have a significant physical and emotional impact.
 Policyholders who suffer emotional distress might be able to obtain a monetary recovery for this form of harm especially when the emotional harm has physical consequences.

-Will I need to deal with a trial if I retain your insurance claims law firm to pursue a lawsuit for breach of contract or bad faith?
+Will you need to deal with a trial if you retain a lawyer to pursue a lawsuit for breach of contract or bad faith?

-Although my reputation has been built on my experience as an insurance claims trial attorney, virtually all of the cases we handle are resolved without a trial.
-There are many forms of alternate dispute resolution that can be effective in settling insurance disputes, such as neutral appraisal, mediation, or informal negotiation.
+The vast amount of cases settle short of trial.
+There are many forms of alternate dispute resolution that can be effective in settling insurance disputes, such as appraisal, mediation, or informal negotiations.
 Our law firm approaches insurance claims disputes with a commitment to engaging in the necessary investigation and legal research to craft a strong litigation strategy.
 While most cases will settle without a trial, we operate on the theory that the best negotiated insurance claims are the product of persuasive legal positions that might merit a substantial judgment at trial.

 What makes a bad faith insurance claim potentially more lucrative than a claim based on breach of contract?